-• Keep your home clean and free of dust.
-Take off shoes at the door, use a damp cloth or mop to eliminate dust, vacuum with a HEPA (high efficiency particulate air) filter, and
+Keep your home clean and free of dust.
+Take off shoes at the door, use a damp cloth or mop to eliminate dust, vacuum with a HEPA (high efficiency particulate air) filter, and clean with non-toxic products.

 PREVENTING HARM: PERSISTENT ORGANIC POLLUTANTS (POPS)